 Here is a list of 29 Famous Indian Dishes from 29 States of India.

 1. Kashmir – Rogan Josh

 The term Rogan Josh translates to “red hot” which means you can rely on it to help you get through the chilly weather in this “Paradise on earth”.
-It’s mutton or lamb (red meat) served in a fiery Kashmiri chilli pepper sauce, influenced by Persian cuisine and brought to the nation by the Mughals.
+It’s mutton or lamb (red meat) served in a fiery Kashmiri chili pepper sauce, influenced by Persian cuisine and brought to the nation by the Mughals.

 2. Goa- Goan Fish curry

 Although there are more than 20 types of fish curries found in India, Goa’s Goan fish curry is the one to rule them all.
-Prepared with coconut milk, tamarind, and curry spices, this curry is the prize for those who finally succeed in making their Goa trip actually happen!
+Prepared with coconut milk, tamarind, and curry spices, this curry is the prize for those who finally succeed in making their Goa trip happen!

 3. Haryana – Bajre Ki Khichdi